imagekitio/docs-keep-a-changelog/features/advanced-security-settings.md

 - Allowlist
 - No restriction

-For blocklisting or allowlisting domains, you need to provide a list of valid URLs (Each URL must include at least the scheme and domain name) separated by a new line.
+For blocking or allowing domains, you need to provide a list of valid URLs (Each URL must include at least the scheme and domain name) separated by a new line.
 The exact domain mentioned in the URLs would be allowlisted or blocklisted.

 For example-
 If you want to allowlist `ik.imagekit.io`, you can input `https://ik.imagekit.io`.